Visa Applications

 Important Travel Document Information – Please Read

-Austrian embassies around the world recieve on average a total of 300,000 visa applications per year.
+Austrian embassies around the world receive on average a total of 300,000 visa applications per year.
 We highly recommend that you submit your application as soon as possible to increase the likelihood that it will be accepted in time for your trip to Austria.
 You will be denied boarding on your aircraft if you do not have valid visa paperwork.

 To start the visa application process for an Austria Schengen Visa please click below